mosTavassoli/RunTogether-UX/M1/milestone1.md

 - joining to the running Group
 - Training plan

 Group running is one of the most vital requirements, leading to continuous self-motivation among runners, which will deal with by asking some basic questions from runners at the first to understand their specifications, coming with a suitable running club or group to join.
 Moreover; running in a group requires training plans; addressing by offering suitable ones to the participants based on their objectives achieved by questions asked.
-These requirements meet through the smartphone as the frequent device among people.
+These requirements meet through the smartphone as the frequent device among runners.